Registering the File Types Your App Supports

 CFBundleDocumentTypes key in its

 Info.plistproperty list file.
-(See Core Foundation Keys in Information Property List Key Reference.)
+(See Core Foundation Keys.)
 The system adds this information to a registry that other apps can access through a document interaction controller.

 CFBundleDocumentTypes key contains an array of dictionaries, each of which identifies information about a specific document type.
 A document type usually has a one-to-one correspondence with a particular file type.
 However, if your app treats more than one file type the same way, you can group those file types together to be treated by your app as a single document type.
 For example, if you have an old and new file format for your application’s native document type, you could group both together in a single document type entry.
 This way, old and new files would appear to be the same document type and would be treated the same way.